-Three main risks are identified in relating to the determination of planning applications by Planning Committee: decisions being overturned at appeal; appeals being lodged for failing to determine applications within the statutory time period; and Grain loss of the committee of
+Three main risks are identified in relating to the determination of planning applications by Planning Committee: decisions being overturned at appeal; appeals being lodged for failing to determine applications within the statutory time period; and judicial review.

 An appeal can be lodged by the applicant if permission is refused or if conditions are imposed.
 Costs can be awarded against the Council if decisions cannot be defended as reasonable, or if it behaves unreasonably during the appeal process, for example by not submitting required documents within required timescales.
 Conversely, costs can be awarded in the Council's favour if the appellant cannot defend their argument or behaves unreasonably.